MrQwest/cc-holding/content/starting.md

 After this 'front matter', we continue to write our content in Markdown.

+## Step 6 Build

+Finally, let's get 11ty running.
+In the command line, we'll type

+`$ npx @11ty/eleventy --serve`

+This fires up eleventy and a local server, allowing you to hit `localhost:8080` in your browser to see the site.
+If you've followed along so far, when you visit localhost:8080, you should see the index.md file you created in step 5.

+You may also notice that now, whenever you create, modify or save a file, the 11ty server will rebuild your site, storing the static files within a folder called `_site`.
+You can upload all of this to your live site and it'll work like a normal `html` website.

 ## Fin
 This is the story so far.
 Next step is to get some includes working so that we can build out a header & footer.
 And then it’s adding some design flair in.